 ARTICLE XIV

 Notwithstanding the ownership of a Membership certificate, all Members shall be billed, disconnected, or reconnected, and otherwise shall receive service in accordance with the written policies of the Corporation, including the tariff of the Corporation.
-In the event a member should surrender the Membership certificate properly endorsed to the Secretary-Treasurer of the Corporation, the water and/or sewer service shall be discontinued and the obligation to pay for water and/or sewer service shall terminate except as for the minimum charge for the current month and the charge for water and/or sewer used during the current month, and except as for any prior unpaid amounts due the Corporation.
+In the event a member should surrender the Membership certificate properly endorsed to the Secretary-Treasurer of the Corporation, the water service shall be discontinued and the obligation to pay for water service shall terminate except as for the minimum charge for the current month and the charge for water used during the current month, and except as for any prior unpaid amounts due the Corporation.
 Any remaining balance from the membership fee will be refunded to the former member.
 In the event Membership is terminated, cancelled, withdrawn, or surrendered, whether voluntarily or involuntarily, the former Member’s rights and interest in the assets of the Corporation will not be forfeited.

 ARTICLE XV

 Upon the discontinuance of the Corporation by dissolution or otherwise, all assets of the Corporation shall be distributed among the Members and former Members in direct proportion to the amount of their patronage with the Corporation insofar as practicable.
-Any indebtedness due the Corporation by a Member for water and/or sewer service or otherwise shall be deducted from such Member’s share prior to final distribution.
+Any indebtedness due the Corporation by a Member for water service or otherwise shall be deducted from such Member’s share prior to final distribution.
 By application for and acceptance of

 Membership in the Corporation, each Member agrees that upon the discontinuance of the Corporation by dissolution or otherwise, all assets of the Corporation transferred to that Member shall be in turn immediately transferred by the individual Member to an entity that provides a water supply or wastewater service, or both, that is exempt from ad valorem taxation.
 By application for and acceptance of membership in the Corporation, each Member grants the Corporation’s Board of Directors that Member’s permission to execute all instruments and documents necessary to effectuate such transfers in order to preserve the Corporation’s statutory rights to exemption from income and ad valorem taxation.